What is Branch Circuit Monitoring and How Does It Impact Power Usage Effectiveness?

 2) Load Balancing

 Monitoring real-time loads across the A & B sides of panels guards against cascading failure.

 3) Risk Reduction

 Alarms at the Branch Circuit level alert users if a pre-established threshold or breaker limit is near.
 This allows managers to make changes to avoid overload and downtime.

 This level of granularity enables Colocation providers or enterprise data centers to track in real-time the power usage by individual tenants and departments for accurate billing and charge-back.

-Visibility into the energy demands of the entire facility, down to individual systems and beyond, enables users to reduce risk, plan ahead for capacity needs, bill accurately, detect inefficiencies and make changes to help optimize energy usage, improve power quality, and improve continuity of service, and reduce energy costs.
+Visibility into the entire facility’s energy demands, down to individual systems, enables users to reduce risk, plan for capacity needs, bill accurately, detect inefficiencies, and make changes to optimize energy usage, improve power quality, and improve continuity of service, and reduce energy costs.

 Intelligent Power Strips (IPDUs) are not the same as Branch Circuit Monitoring